pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 ## Lifetime

-There are three kinds of service ligetimes in ASP.NET Core:
+There are three kinds of service lifetimes in ASP.NET Core:

- 1. Transient - new instance is created per request
+ 1. Transient - new instance is created per request.
- 2. Singleton - single instance is created and cached for whole container hierarchy
+ 2. Singleton - single instance is created and cached for whole container hierarchy.
  3. Scoped - instance is cached in `IServiceProvider` it was created in.

 To describe a notion of scopes we need to look at `IServiceScopeFactory` and `IServiceScope` interfaces: